 Professor Tsang helped save Hawai‘i export market with innovative, non-chemical pest and pathogen treatments.
 He was part of a research team that received the 2010 Governor’s Award as State Team of the Year for developing hot water systems for disinfesting exports.

 Professor Mathews is best known for his research on nutrient cycling in tropical pastures and potentially environmentally sensitive release of phosphorus from pasture soils to surface waters.

-Assistant Professor Arancon pioneered research in the utilization of earthworm-worked soil amendments, referred to as vermicomposts, in increasing the growth, flowering and yields of plants.
+Associate Professor Arancon pioneered research in the utilization of earthworm-worked soil amendments, referred to as vermicomposts, in increasing the growth, flowering and yields of plants.

 Professor Shintaku specializes in researching diseases of taro, ginger, and lettuce, all crops of the Hawai’i Island agricultural community.

 Associate Professor Haws conducts applied research in industry development, technology transfer and student training.
 She also specializes in the fields of invertebrate biology, aquaculture and coastal management, and natural resources management policy.